Multitasking & Task Switching: The Real Cost to Focus

 Multitasking may be Difficult for the Brain, but it is Often Required

-Despite its effect on productivity, multitasking and task-switching have become somewhat necessary these days.
+Even though multitasking can reduce focus and accuracy, task switching has become hard to avoid.
 Between office jobs, technology and social media, we may find ourselves working on multiple tasks simultaneously or switching between tasks quickly for the better part of every day.

-If we want to be more productive in our day-to-day routines, we need to find ways to get better at working on multiple tasks at once and switching between tasks.
+If we want to work with less friction in our day-to-day routines, we need to find ways to get better at working on multiple tasks at once and switching between tasks.
 Luckily, studies show we can actually get better.

 That's right, we can train our brains, specifically our prefrontal cortex, to increase the speed of information processing for specific tasks.
-This may help us become more productive multitaskers.
+This may help us switch tasks with less cognitive ‘drag.'

-Below, we'll get into exactly how multitasking works in the brain and how we might be able to improve related brain functions for optimal productivity.
+Below, we'll get into exactly how multitasking works in the brain and how we might be able to improve related brain functions for optimal function.

 Benefits of Multitasking

-While multitasking can be bad for productivity, some studies prove that specific multitasking can improve productivity.
+While multitasking can be bad for attention control, some studies prove that specific multitasking can improve task switching.

 Studies on Multitasking